JoakimLindbom/Raspberry-Pi-lab-station/README.md

 ## Background
-This is an easy to print handy labstation for Raspberry Pi with a replacable lab slate.
+This is an easy to print handy labstation for Raspberry Pi with a replaecable lab slate.
 The slate easily snaps in and out of its position.
-It's 4mm thick, which is same as many HiFi enclosures and other easy-to-buy encosures and boxes.
+It's 4mm thick, which is same as many HiFi enclosures and other easy-to-buy enclosures and boxes.

 The Raspberry Pi can be fastened with 4 small knowbs; not included in the images below, but available as STL and in the 3D model.